bnb-chain/bsc-smart-contract-tutorials/test/README.md

 ```
 truffle console --network testnet
 ```
-This will connect you to the `Binance Smart Chain testnet`.
+This will connect you to the `BNBe Smart Chain testnet`.

 Next, retrieve your deployed `HelloWorld` smart contract:
 ```